validantai/welcome/readme.md

-# 🧭 Validant.ai — Systems for Trust & Agency
+# validant.ai — Systems for Trust & Agency

-**Validant.ai** is a deep-tech venture dedicated to building **trust infrastructure for the age of intelligent agents**.
+**validant.ai** is a deep-tech venture dedicated to building **trust infrastructure for the age of intelligent agents**.
 We develop technologies and frameworks that help people and organizations **verify, trust, and act** in an increasingly AI-mediated world.

 Our core belief: